rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 A dynamic webpage will typically have a [database](https://en.wikipedia.org/wiki/Database) used to store the site information, and a web server which uses the database to generate content when requested by the user.
 This allows substantially more flexibility in content delivery (e.g. webpage state, customization for the viewer, etc.) since the content delivered to the webpage can depend on arbitrary variables whose values are unknown when creating the site.
 This also allows procedural generation of content, which avoids repetitive code.
-The main downside is that, since the pages need to be generated for each visitor, dynamic websites are typically more resource intensive.
+The main downside is that, since the pages need to be generated for each visitor, dynamic websites are typically more resource intensive and slower to render.

 ### Why static webpages?
 However, for a personal blog or site used primarily to _distribute_ information, rather than collect it, dynamic content generation is not necessary!